-We allocate the fair value of the purchase consideration to the assets acquired and liabilities assumed based on their estimated fair values.
-The excess of the fair value of purchase consideration over the net assets acquired is recorded as goodwill.
-Such fair values require significant estimates and assumptions, especially with respect to the valuation of acquired intangible assets.
-Significant estimates and assumptions utilized in the valuation of certain intangible assets include, but are not limited to, estimated replacement cost, profit margin, opportunity cost, useful lives, and discount rates.
-Our estimates of fair value are based upon assumptions believed to be reasonable, but which are inherently uncertain and unpredictable and, as a result, actual results may differ from estimates.
-Measurement period adjustments are reflected at the time identified, up through the conclusion of the measurement period, which is the time at which all necessary information is received, and is not to exceed one year from the acquisition date.
+Acquired intangible assets primarily consist of in-process research and development ("IPR&D") from the Company's historical acquisitions.
+IPR&D assets are reviewed for impairment considerations annually on December 31, or whenever events or circumstances indicate that the carrying amounts may not be recoverable.
+If indicators of impairment exist, the Company calculates the value of the assets with significant estimates and assumptions utilized in the valuation of certain intangible assets include, but are not limited to, estimated replacement cost, profit margin, opportunity cost, useful lives, and discount rates.
+Estimates of fair value are based upon assumptions believed to be reasonable, but which are inherently uncertain and unpredictable and, as a result, actual results may differ from estimates.